gisisfun/fun_with_gnaf/README.md

 **Addresses are as diffrent**

-Addresses can be differ from the 'standard' have been supported by the by the G-NAF File:
+Addresses vary in content from the 'standard' have been supported by the by the G-NAF File:

-- use of conforming street and suburb (locality) names
+- use of conforming to the standard street and suburb (locality) names.
-- use of knwon aliases for suburb (locality_alias) names
+- use of knwon aliases for suburb (locality_alias) names.
 - use of neiighbouring or better known suburb (locality_neighbour) names.

 **Over to You**